Best of Oregon with Second Generation Vintners

 WHAT ARE THE ARRIVAL AND DEPARTURE DETAILS

-In both Our trip starts on October 6, 2019, at 11am at Woodlark Hotel in downtown Portland.
+Our trip starts at Woodlark Hotel in downtown Portland.
 Travelers from beyond Oregon should plan to arrive at the Portland International Airport (PDX) no later than 9am, to ensure your prompt arrival at Woodlark Hotel by 11am.
-The trip ends at Woodlark Hotel in Portland after breakfast on October 12.
-Travelers may schedule their departure flights at any time that day.
+The trip ends at Woodlark Hotel in Portland after breakfast.
+Travelers may schedule departure flights at any time that day.

 WHO IS GOING ON THIS TRIP?